 The Religious Education curriculum forms an important part of our schools' spiritual, moral, cultural and social teaching.
 It also promotes education for citizenship.
-Barcombe CE School and Iford and Kingston CE School are church controlled schools.
-The Religious Education curriculum for both church schools is determined by the governors who give due attention to our Trust Deed which states that religious instruction should be in accordance with the doctrines of the Church of England.
-The RE scheme includes studies of Christianity and other major world religions as standalone units and cross-faith units as well as non-religious world views.
+Iford and Kingston CE School is a church controlled school.
+The Religious Education curriculum for Iford and Kingston is determined by the governors who give due attention to our Trust Deed which states that religious instruction should be in accordance with the doctrines of the Church of England.
+The RE scheme includes studies of Christianity and other major world religions as stand-alone units and cross-faith units as well as non-religious world views.
 It is based on Diocesan Guidelines, the Statement of Entitlement and the East Sussex Agreed Syllabus supported by resources from the Emmanuel Project.
-Hamsey School and Plumpton School are non-faith schools but must still follow the East Sussex Agreed Syllabus, and therefore the RE scheme of work for all Skylark schools is the same.

 The schools' long term RE framework gives an overview of the subject and indicates the various faith-based questions covered.
 RE has three core elements: Making sense of beliefs; Making connections; Understanding the impact.
 Coverage of the syllabus is divided into termly units of work.
 Coverage of the syllabus is divided into termly units of work.
 We ensure that the topics studied in religious education build upon prior learning.
-The planned progression is built into the scheme of work where there is a developmental (whole school) approach to Harvest, Christmas, Easter and the Life and Teaching of Jesus offers the children an increasing challenge as they move through the school.
+The planned progression built into the scheme of work where there is a developmental (whole school) approach to Harvest, Christmas, Easter and the Life and Teaching of Jesus offers the children an increasing challenge as they move through the school.